 I also highly recommend Flywheel – Excellent hosting, super clean user interface.

 Guess what?
 You don’t have to do this anymore.
 Most any host you choose will install WordPress for you.
 And certainly the above mentioned hosting companies I recommend.

 Purchase, download, and then install the Genesis Framework and activate.
 This is all done via your WordPress dashboard which can be found at www.yourwebsite.com/wp-login.php.
 Next you’ll click on the Appearance menu, then themes, install, activate.

 5. Install your choice of Pretty Darn Cute Design Feminine WordPress Themes 😉

-Once activated, navigate to your account area here at PrettyDarnCute.com and click on the setup link next to the theme you purchased for detailed instructions on how to setup your theme to resemble the demo site, and don’t forget about the free WordPress tutorial videos in your account area.
+Once activated, simply follow the step by step setup documentation on our support site.
+Setup your theme to resemble the demo site, and don’t forget about the free WordPress tutorial videos in your account area.